planetlabs/planet-client-python/docs/cli/cli-data.md

 planet data search PSScene --filter filter.json
 ```

-If you enter this command you'll see the output stream by.
+If you enter this command you’ll see the output stream by.
 Here you can use jq again, and
-it'll often give you nice syntax highlighting in addition to formatting.
+it’ll often give you nice syntax highlighting in addition to formatting.

 ```
 planet data search PSScene --filter filter.json | jq